carlisia/deals-app/README.md

 ### Weirich convention

 I use the ["Weirich convention"](http://onestepback.org/index.cgi/Tech/Ruby/BraceVsDoEnd.rdoc) for choosing between {} and do...end delimiters around blocks.
-So blocks which are evaluated for their result value, I surround with braces ({}); whereas blocks which are evaluated for their side-effects get do...end.

 Thanks to [@avdi](http://github.com/avdi) for tipping me to this.